Introduction and Setup

 There's more to explore!
 Check out Prideraiser Tutorials to learn about site features and best practices that will come in handy during your campaign.

 You will need to discuss with your SG leadership and communications/marketing folks on a strategy to promote your campaign during match days, watch parties, and other events, and especially sharing the link regularly on your social media feeds.
-We recommend rolling out your Prideraiser campaign and beginning to take pledges on May 17, recognized as International Day Against Homophobia, with a single post, followed by a sustained marketing blitz beginning June 1.
+We recommend announcing your participation in Prideraiser with a single post on May 17, International Day Against Homophobia, followed by a sustained marketing blitz beginning June 1.

 It is expected that you participate in the Prideraiser Slack workspace during the campaign.
 This is the best place to interact with other SG admins and our volunteer support team, and discussion prompts and official announcements will be on Slack first.